North-West-Wind/peertube-livechat-xmpp/README.md

 	credentials: { username: "user", password: "pass" }, // Login details of a PeerTube account
 	nickname: "Nick!", // Explicit nickname.
 If omitted, will use the PeerTube supplied nickname or anonymous name
 	httpOnly: false, // If true, will use http instead of https
-	refreshTokenFile: "path/to/file", // If account is supplied (either refreshToken or credentials), a new refresh token will be written to this file
+	onRefresh: (accessToken, refreshToken, expiresIn) => {}, // If account is supplied, this will be called when access token is refresh
 });
 ```